persapiens/Course/HW/HW1-V.md

 v up
 ```

-You will see a virtual machine being prepared and booted; however, it will hang as the network and port forwarding for ssh is not ready.
+You will see a virtual machine being prepared and booted; however, **it will hang as the network and port forwarding for ssh is not ready**.

 ```
 Executing VBoxManage import "/Users/cjparnin/.bakerx/.persist/images/bionic/box.ovf" --vsys 0 --vmname V